floric/neuland/README.md

 ![Build, Lint and Test](https://github.com/floric/neuland/workflows/Build,%20Lint%20and%20Test/badge.svg)

 This is my first real Rust test.
 I decided to create a simple graph library / in-memory database.

+Please feel free to propose code improvements.
+This is a pure learning project for Rust and graph theory. :)